Islamic world

-Most Muslims are of one of two denominations: Sunni Islam (87-90%) and Shia (10-13%).
+Most Muslims are of one of two denominations: Sunni Islam (87–90%) and Shia (10–13%).
 However, other denominations exist in pockets, such as Ibadi (primarily in Oman).
 Muslims who do not belong to, do not self-identify with, or cannot be readily classified under one of the identifiable Islamic schools and branches are known as non-denominational Muslims.
-About 13% of Muslims live in Indonesia, the largest Muslim-majority country; % of Muslims live in South Asia, the largest population of Muslims in the world; % in the Middle East–North Africa, where it is the dominant religion; and 15% in Sub-Saharan Africa and West Africa, incl.
-Nigeria.
-Muslims are the overwhelming majority in Central Asia, the majority in the Caucasus, and widespread in Southeast Asia.
+About 13% of Muslims live in Indonesia, the largest Muslim-majority country; % of Muslims live in South Asia, the largest population of Muslims in the world; % in the Middle East–North Africa, where it is the dominant religion; and 15% in Sub-Saharan Africa and West Africa (primarily in Nigeria).
+Muslims are the overwhelming majority in Central Asia, make up half of the Caucasus, and widespread in Southeast Asia.
 India has the largest Muslim population outside Muslim-majority countries.
-Pakistan, Bangladesh, Iran and Egypt are home to the world’s second, fourth, sixth and seventh largest Muslim populations respectively.
-Sizeable Muslim communities are also found in the Americas, Russia, China, and Europe.
-Islam is the fastest-growing major religion in the world partially due to their high birth rate.
-China has the second largest Muslim population outside Muslim-majority countries while Russia has the third largest Muslim population.
-Nigeria has the largest Muslim population in Africa while Indonesia has the largest Muslim population in Asia.
+Pakistan, Bangladesh, Iran, and Egypt are home to the world’s second, fourth, sixth and seventh largest Muslim populations respectively.
+Sizeable Muslim communities are also found in the Americas, Russia, India, China, and Europe.
+Islam is the fastest-growing major religion in the world partially due to their high birth rate, according to the same study, religious switching has no impact on Muslim population, since the number of people who embrace Islam and those who leave Islam are roughly equal.
+China has the third largest Muslim population outside Muslim-majority countries, while Russia has the fifth largest Muslim population.
+Nigeria has the largest Muslim population in Africa, while Indonesia has the largest Muslim population in Asia.

 Terminology

 The term has been documented as early as 1912 to encompass the influence of perceived pan-Islamic propaganda.
 The Times described Pan-Islamism as a movement with power, importance, and cohesion born in Paris, where Turks, Arabs and Persians congregated.
 The correspondent's focus was on India: it would take too long to consider the progress made in various parts of the Muslim world.
 The article considered the position of the Amir, the effect of the Tripoli Campaign, Anglo-Russian action in Persia, and "Afghan Ambitions".

 In a modern geopolitical sense, the terms 'Muslim world' and 'Islamic world' refer to countries in which Islam is widespread, although there are no agreed criteria for inclusion.
 Some scholars and commentators have criticised the term 'Muslim/Islamic world' and its derivative terms 'Muslim/Islamic country' as "simplistic" and "binary", since no state has a religiously homogeneous population (e.g. Egypt's citizens are c.
 10% Christians), and in absolute numbers, there are sometimes fewer Muslims living in countries in which they make up the majority than in countries in which they form a minority.
+Moreover, the idea of a uniform Muslim world is imagined.
+Emerging in popular discourse in the nineteenth century, imperialists used the term to emphasize the civilizational differences between east and west.
+In opposition to colonization some Muslims started using the term in attempts at providing a unified front against western imperialism.
 Hence, the term 'Muslim-majority countries' is often preferred in literature.